Alexandre Zelkine: Family and early life

 Zelkine was born in Lyon on 14 February 1938 to a Russian father and French mother.
 His daughter, Ludmilla Zelkine, was a pioneer of rap in Quebec under the stage name Blondie B.

 Zelkine traveled to Balkans (notably by train), lived in Israel and New York, and finally settled in Montreal in January 1966.

 Folk singer

 In 1965, Zelkine published an album of Russian folk songs titled Sasha Sings Folk Songs Of Russia under the pseudonym Sasha Zelkin.
 In the album, he played the balalaika.
 In 1966, he published a new album, titled Alexandre Zelkine in association with Capitol Records with songs in French, Yiddish, Spanish, and Russian.
 That year, he participated in the 24th episode of the Pete Seeger television series Rainbow Quest.
 His third album, Vol. 2, was released in 1967.

-In 1969, Smithsonian Folkways produced a new album titled Alexander Zelkin Sings Meadowland and Other Russian Songs, Old and New, a new Russophone album.
+In 1969, Monitor Records produced a new album titled Alexander Zelkin Sings Meadowland and Other Russian Songs, Old and New, a new Russophone album (later reissued by Smithsonian Folkways).
 The following year, the French edition of the album, La Belle Province: Québec: French-Canadian Folk Songs, was released.
 Zelkine then signed with United Artists Records, under which the albums Pessimiste and L'otage.